 Volunteer Conduct Management Process

 In the unlikely event that a PVN volunteer does not meet the expectations outlined in their signed agreement, we will guide them through a staged process to review and correct the issue.
-The removal of a volunteer from the Network is a last resort and would only occur if stages one to three were not successful.
+The removal of a volunteer from the network is a last resort and would only occur if stages one to three were unsuccessful.
 All process documents created during these stages will be provided to the PVN volunteer, dated and stored in the PVN database.